JryMx/preplounge_front/replit.md

 ## Profile Score Calculation Methodology

+**Important: Checklist items are IGNORED for scoring.
+Only actual form inputs count.**

 The profile score (out of 100) is a deterministic, transparent metric that evaluates college application competitiveness.
 The same inputs always produce the same output.

 ### Scoring Breakdown